Seer (NASDAQ:SEER) Price Target Cut to $55.00

-Seer (NASDAQ:SEER) had its price objective trimmed by Morgan Stanley from $60.00 to $55.00 in a research report report published on Wednesday, PriceTargets.com reports.
-The brokerage currently has an equal weight rating on the stock.
+Seer (NASDAQ:SEER) had its target price dropped by Morgan Stanley from $60.00 to $55.00 in a research note issued to investors on Tuesday, Benzinga reports.
+The brokerage currently has an “equal weight” rating on the stock.
+Morgan Stanley’s price objective suggests a potential upside of 73.61% from the company’s previous close.

-Seer (NASDAQ:SEER) last posted its earnings results on Monday, May 10th.
+Seer (NASDAQ:SEER) last posted its quarterly earnings data on Monday, May 10th.
 The company reported ($0.27) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.19) by ($0.08).
-The company had revenue of $0.06 million for the quarter.
-The firm’s revenue was down 65.0% on a year-over-year basis.
-During the same quarter last year, the firm posted ($0.61) EPS.
-As a group, research analysts anticipate that Seer will post -1 earnings per share for the current year.
+The company had revenue of $0.06 million during the quarter.
+During the same quarter last year, the firm posted ($0.61) earnings per share.
+The company’s quarterly revenue was down 65.0% compared to the same quarter last year.
+On average, equities analysts forecast that Seer will post -1 earnings per share for the current year.

-Institutional investors have recently made changes to their positions in the company.
-UBS Group AG purchased a new stake in shares of Seer in the 1st quarter valued at $80,000.
-Parallel Advisors LLC purchased a new stake in shares of Seer in the 1st quarter valued at $93,000.
-Davidson Kempner Capital Management LP purchased a new stake in shares of Seer in the 4th quarter valued at $168,000.
-Strs Ohio bought a new stake in Seer during the 1st quarter valued at $175,000.
-Finally, Edgewood Management LLC bought a new stake in Seer during the 4th quarter valued at $281,000.

 Seer Company Profile